-- Merit Badge selections are completed online adult leader. - · Check on final transportation arrangements. - Dietary restriction communicated to camp director two weeks prior to arrival at camp.
+- Merit Badge selections are completed online by adult leader. - · Check on final transportation arrangements. - Dietary restriction communicated to camp director by June 1, 2019.

 Departure on the Last Day of Camp:

 - Checkout begins immediately following breakfast on Saturday.
 Troops are welcome to pack their campsite and gear and leave it at your site to await the vehicle to load. - Troops will be provided a checkout clearance form to assist with the process.
 Return all gear to the Quartermaster.
 QM will sign the clearance form.